PostHog/posthog.com/contents/tutorials/nextjs-bootstrap-flags.md

 tags: ["configuration", "feature flags"]
 ---

-Next.js has middleware enabling you to run functions between requests and responses.
-We can use this to bootstrap feature flags on page load and make them available immediately.
+[Next.js middleware](https://nextjs.org/docs/app/building-your-application/routing/middleware) enables you to run functions between requests and responses.
+We can use this to [bootstrap feature flags](/docs/feature-flags/bootstrapping-and-local-evaluation) on page load and make them available immediately without making an additional requests.
 This is useful for redirecting, showing components without flickering, avoiding layout changes, and more.

-In this tutorial, we create a basic Next.js app, set up feature flags with PostHog, write middleware to get those feature flags, and bootstrap them in the client
+In this tutorial, we create a basic Next.js app, set up [feature flags](/docs/feature-flags) with PostHog, write middleware to get those feature flags, and bootstrap them in the client.

 ## Create Next.js app and add PostHog